College basketball betting is really about four seasons:

 Betting the Non-Conference Schedule

 Tournament hopefuls use the non-conference schedule to pad their resume and build some confidence and cohesion heading into league action.
-Lack of history between the schools and/or roster turnover from the previous season makes handicapping these games difficult.
+Lack of history between the schools and/or roster turnover from the previous season – when seniors graduate or lucky players get drafted into the NBA – makes handicapping these games difficult.

 Beware of the mid-major with something to prove in non-conference games.
 Teams from the power conferences might be looking to coast, but mid-majors know a win over a big program can be all they need to book a ticket to the big dance – not the prom, this isn’t high school hoops.